leimao/CMake-Examples/HelloUnderworld_v1/README.md

 ## Introduction

-This project demonstrates how to use CMake to configure a simple project to be installed in specified directories.
+This project demonstrated how to use CMake to configure a simple project to be installed in specified directories.

 ## To Build and Compile